Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Experiments and Results

 \subsection{Experiment 3: Rule Type Effects}

-We test five rule types (10 rules each, matched for count) on 58 tasks to test P1 (\Cref{app:exp3}).
+P1 predicts that state-dependent rules outperform state-independent ones.
+We compare five rule types (10 rules each, matched for count) on 58 tasks (\Cref{app:exp3}).

-\paragraph{Finding 3: Directional support for PBRS (P1).} Tool/process rules (state-dependent, analogous to valid potential-based shaping) achieve the highest rate (63.8\%), while architecture rules (state-independent) score lowest (53.4\%)---a 10.4pp spread (\Cref{fig:scaling}b).
-This ordering is consistent with P1: state-dependent rules that condition on the agent's current situation (``if tests fail, investigate the root cause'') are more helpful than generic structural advice (``use the repository pattern'').
-However, the difference is not statistically significant at our sample size.
+\paragraph{Finding 3: Directional support for P1.} Tool/process rules (state-dependent, analogous to valid potential-based shaping) achieve the highest pass rate (63.8\%), while architecture rules (state-independent) score lowest (53.4\%), a 10.4pp spread (\Cref{fig:scaling}b).
+The ordering is consistent with P1: rules that condition on the agent's current situation (``if tests fail, investigate the root cause'') are more helpful than generic structural advice (``use the repository pattern'').
+The spread does not reach statistical significance at $n=58$, so we frame this as directional rather than confirmatory evidence.